loong64/loong64-abi1.0-toolchains/README.md

 # New!

-There are some newly compiled toolchains （1.e. using GCC 14) in [this repo](https://github.com/loong64/cross-tools/tree/canadian).
+There are some newly compiled toolchains (i.e. using GCC 14) in [this repo](https://github.com/loong64/cross-tools/tree/canadian).

 ## Toolchains